-Originally, HOLD mugs were designed to solve a personal frustration of ceramic mugs' juxtaposition to french presses.
+HOLD mugs solve a personal frustration of ceramic mugs' juxtaposition to french presses.
 It also makes sharing coffee or transferring it a thermos less of a hastle.
 20 were made and sold at Ideal.
 The mugs use the fabric scraps from Re-made, a yearly collection of products made out of manufacturing discards.